There are multiple reasons why this might be the case, depending on what kind of roof you have.

 There are a few really popular commercial options:

-- Saves more than 25 percent in labor compared to competing products
+- EASY TO USE: Saves more than 25 percent in labor compared to competing products

-- Contains no harmful petroleum distillates, harsh abrasives or citric ingredients that can cause irreparable harm
+- CLEAN AND SAFE: Contains no harmful petroleum distillates, harsh abrasives or citric ingredients that can cause irreparable harm

 - Cleans away tree sap, oxidation and road grime

 - Fit type: Universal Fit

 There are also a few DIY solutions you can try as well.